shashankmadala/my-lumin-website/codebase.md

                 </div>
                 <div>
                   <h3 className="text-xl font-semibold">Career Pathways</h3>
-                  <p className="text-blue-100">Learn about different career paths in AI and what skills students should develop for future opportunities.</p>
+                  <p className="text-blue-100">Learn about different career paths in AI and what skills students should develop for future opportunities, directly from a CoreWeave industry expert.</p>
                 </div>
               </div>
             </div>

             <div className="mt-8 text-center">
               <p className="text-lg italic text-white/80">
-                "We're excited to feature a special guest speaker from the AI industry who will share their experience and inspire our young AI enthusiasts."
+                "We're thrilled to feature a special guest speaker from <span className='font-bold text-white'>CoreWeave</span>, a leader in AI infrastructure, who will share their experience and inspire our young AI enthusiasts."
               </p>
               <p className="mt-2 text-blue-300">Speaker details will be announced closer to the program date</p>
             </div>